milowedo/longpoll/README.md

 ```
 Now what we return is an instance of RequestPromise which extends DefferedResult<Resolvable>.
 We acquire it by subscribing to the Overseer, in the argument we pass:

-    class type of expected object(it is important, beacuse we will only receive updates considering this very class type)request's session
+* class type of expected object(it is important, beacuse we will only receive updates considering this very class type)
-    session
+* request's session
-    previously implemented service(has to implement ServicePoll) that is resposible for actually notifying of the new data
+* previously implemented service(has to extend ServicePoll and implement ServiceInterface) that is resposible for actually notifying about the new data

 ```java
         return overseer.subscribe(